FlowForwarding/LINC-Switch/docs/build_linc_switch.md

 >3.
 Connect the power cable to the hardware box and power it on and boot from CD/USB to install the LINC Software

 ### Post Install setup:
+*Note: All operations are executed as user "root"*

 Step 1: Login to the "LINC" box using credentials:

     username: root